 If you are interested in attending or using one of the services offered by Service Net OP Behavioral Center Amherst Clinic, they accept the following payment types: Cash Or Self Payment, Medicaid, Medicare, State Financed Health Insurance Plan Other Than Medicaid, Private Health Insurance

-Psychological Services Center University of Massachusetts Amherst is a facility in Amherst, MA providing services in and around Hampshire County.
+Psychological Services Center University of Massachusetts Amherst is a rehab program providing services in and around Hampshire County.

 They provide a wide range of services, settings and treatment approaches such as:Mental Health Treatment, Outpatient Drug Rehab, Dual Diagnosis Drug Rehab.